MatheusRabetti/matheusrabetti.github.io/_posts/2017-02-22-arguments-rscript.md

 The result in your R environment should be: **"Arg1: trimester --- Arg2: year"**.

-The first line of the R code is telling the Terminal to use Rscript to execute the .R file.
-So you it isn't necessary the Rscript on the bash command.
+The first line (hashtagged) of the R code is telling the Terminal to use Rscript to execute the .R file.
+So it isn't necessary the *Rscript* command on the bash command.

 # Pipeline